The 6 Best Prepaid Travel Cards for Australians 2024

 What are Prepaid Travel Cards?

-Prepaid travel cards are a good international card alternatives to carrying cash.
+Prepaid travel cards are a good international card alternative to carrying cash.
 They look like credit or debit cards, but they function differently.

 You're able to load the card with a set amount of money in the currency you need and can use it to make purchases online, in stores and to withdraw money at ATMs.